Julian Dicks: West Bromwich Albion

 In July 2019, he joined the coaching staff at West Bromwich Albion.
 On 16 December 2020, following Bilić's sacking, Dicks left West Brom too.

 Return to Heybridge Swifts

 On 28 March 2021, Dicks' return to Heybridge Swifts as manager, from 1 July 2021, was announced by the club.
 On 3 July 2021, former Southend United manager Steve Tilson was named as his assistant manager, following Karl Duguid's departure from the club.
 On 15 September 2021, Dicks resigned from the role after suffering five consecutive defeats at the start of the season.

 Watford

 On 8 December 2022, Dicks was appointed assistant manager of EFL Championship side Watford, returning to England after a stint in the United States working as technical director at Carolina Velocity.

 Third spell at Heybridge Swifts

 On 27 May 2024, Dicks was appointed manager of Heybridge Swifts for a third time.
 On 12 October 2025, Heybridge announced Dicks had resigned as manager.

+Chelmsford City

+On 11 February 2026, Chelmsford City announced Dicks had joined the club's backroom coaching staff.